Colwyn Bay postcard: Terry Jones

 This granite postcard on the prom at Colwyn Bay relates to actor and author Terry Jones, best known as one of the cast of the Monty Python comedy programmes broadcast by the BBC in the 1960s and 1970s.

-Terry was born in Colwyn Bay in 1942.
-His maternal grandparents lived at 20 Dolwen Road in Old Colwyn.
+Terry was born in 1942 at his maternal grandparents' house in Dolwen Road, Old Colwyn.
 Terry lived there with his mother and brother through the rest of the Second World War.
-The house no longer stands.

 While studying at St Edmund Hall (an Oxford University college) he performed in theatre shows alongside Michael Palin, who was also to become one the Monty Python stars.